jeffbass/yin-yang-ranch/README.rst

   See `imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_
 - **imagehub**: Python programs that gather images and sensor data from multiple Raspberry Pi and other computers via imagezmq.
+  See `imagehub: Receiving and saving images and event data from multiple Raspberry Pi's. <https://github.com/jeffbass/imagehub>`_
-- **librarian**: Python programs that index and store images, as well as perform additional image processing including feature extractoin, image and object classification and creating text descriptions and summaries.
+- **librarian**: Python programs that index and store images, as well as perform additional image processing including feature extraction, image and object classification and creating text descriptions and summaries.
 - **commhub**: Python programs that provide a natural language interface for asking various questions about the images (is the water running? was a coyote sighted